kailash-manasarovar/statement/docs/next-batch.md

 1. New summary:
     1. Lupins do terrible thing at mousse's request - with the help of the onion-soups.
     1. Lupins only get paid half of what they've been promised by the mousses.
 The other half is never forthcoming.
 Lupins are told all sort of BS about why they're not getting paid.
+    1. The lie the mousses tell these lupins is what fuels the rest of this sorry story.
+    1. These lupins (simple parochial folk really) go horribly rogue.
-    1. Lupins get started on revenge program to the half that didn't pay them and that means murdering innocent tax-paying British women either visiting the region or living there.
+    1. They get started on their rogue-lupin revenge program on the mousse-half that didn't pay them, and that means murdering innocent tax-paying British women visiting the region or living there.
     1. This rogue band of lupins then go formally criminal insane, mainly because they are never called to account for their actions and they never get their missing money either.
     1. It doesn't get any better for this rogue group of lupins, in fact their insanity worsens over the years to the current state of industrial-scale baby-rape, full infiltration by criminal pornographers into the Spanish school system, and alongside that, implementing mass online manipulation revenge policies against the mousses which have been very effective.
     1. Mousse-controlled government officials in Spain forbid normal law-enforcement to address these horrific crimes.